An Efficient Iterative Least Squares Algorithm for Large-dimensional Matrix Factor Model via Random Projection: Real Data Example

 \subsection{Fama-French $10\times10 $ portfolios}

 In this section, we study a financial portfolio dataset studied in \cite{wang2019factor} and \cite{Yu2021Projected}.
 The dataset is composed of monthly returns of 100 portfolios, well structured into a $10 \times 10$ matrix at each time point, with rows corresponding to 10 levels of market capital size (denoted as S1-S10) and columns corresponding to 10 levels of book-to-equity ratio (denoted as BE1-BE10).
 The dataset collects monthly returns from January 1964 to December 2019 covering a total of 672 months.
 The details are available at the website \url{ http: //mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html}.
 Following the same preprocessing as in \cite{Yu2021Projected} and \cite{wang2019factor}, we adjusted the return series by first subtracting the corresponding monthly market excess returns and then standardizing each of the series.
 We imputed the missing values by the factor-model-based method introduced in \cite{xiong2019large}.
 All augmented Dickey-Fuller tests reject the null hypothesis, which indicates the stationarity of all the series.

-As for the factor numbers, we take $(k_{1},k_{2})=(2,2)$ as in \cite{Yu2021Projected}.
+As for the factor numbers, the RPILS-ER, $\alpha$-PCA-ER, iTOP-IC and iTIP-IC all suggest $(k_1, k_2) = (1, 1)$, while the IterER suggests that $(k_1, k_2) = (2, 1)$, iTOP-ER, iTIP-ER and TCorTh all suggest $(k_1, k_2) = (2, 2)$.
+For better illustration, we take $(k_{1},k_{2})=(2,2)$ as in \cite{Yu2021Projected}.
+The estimated loading matrices after varimax rotation and scaling are reported in Table \ref{table:3}.

 Table \ref{table:3} shows the estimated row and column loading matrices after varimax rotation and scaling.
 From the table, we can see the proposed RPILS method performs similarly to PE, $\alpha$-PCA and ACCE methods in terms of the estimated loading matrices.
 From the perspective of Size, small Size portfolios load heavily on the first factor while large Size portfolios load on the second.
 From the perspective of Book-to-Equity, small BE portfolios load heavily on the second factor while large BE portfolios load mainly on the first factor.